zmeadows/sunwm/README.md

 ### Q: Why create another tiling window manager?
 While there are perhaps an overabundance of dynamic (automatic) tiling window managers, there are very few manual tiling window managers.

+### Q: Something weird happened!
+Please consider filing a [bug report](https://github.com/zmeadows/sunwm/issues), no matter how insignificant the issue may seem.

 ## install

 Make sure you have the following installed: